gabriele-ferrero/TRIOMA/docs/index.rst

 ..
-Tritone documentation master file, created by sphinx-quickstart on Thu May  9 15:19:42 2024.
+TRIOMA documentation master file, created by sphinx-quickstart on Thu May  9 15:19:42 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.